 April 9th 1860.
-Chase, and Capture of the American Slave Barque35 Cora of New York, with 705 slaves in her.
+Chase, and Capture of the American Slave Barque Cora of New York, with 705 slaves in her.
 By the United States Flag Ship Constellation.
 September 25th 1860

 It was a beautiful moonlight evening.
-Just as the messenger boy of the watch had struck 6 bells36 the lookout reported a sail on our weather bow sailing right toward us with all her sails set.
-On seeing us she changed $\underline{\text{course}}^{37}$ away from us.
+Just as the messenger boy of the watch had struck 6 bells the lookout reported a sail on our weather bow sailing right toward us with all her sails set.
+On seeing us she changed $\underline{\text{course}}^{44}$ away from us.
 No sooner had she done this than we did the same.
-Now, she was on our weather $\underline{\text{bow}}^{38}$ and about two miles ahead of us.
-We could see that she had on every stitch of $\underline{\text{canvass}}^{39}$ and that she was determined to out sail us if she could.
+Now, she was on our weather $\underline{\text{bow}}^{45}$ and about two miles ahead of us.
+We could see that she had on every stitch of $\underline{\text{canvass}}^{46}$ and that she was determined to out sail us if she could.

 By 8 o'clock we saw that we had gained on her.
 By this time there was not a man or boy on board who was not on deck watching the chase.
-We were filled with excitement as to whether she was a slaver40 or not.
+We were filled with excitement as to whether she was a slaver or not.
 Everyone could see we were gaining, and in another hour, Number One gun crew was ordered to their stations.
-They loaded their gun with shot41 and prepared to fire.
-Their first shot crossed the distant ship's bow, but she did not heave to42 and continued on her course.
+They loaded their gun with shot and prepared to fire.
+Their first shot crossed the distant ship's bow, but she did not heave to and continued on her course.
 Now the boys were excited.
 Not

-35 Barque (also Bark): Three-masted ship.
+&lt;sup>42 Barque (also Bark): Three-masted ship.
 The fore and main masts are square-rigged (sails suspended perpendicularly to the ship's hull) and the mizzen mast (back-most mast) is sloop-rigged (sail suspended fore-and-aft; parallel to the length of the hull).

-36 A ship's bell announced the time throughout each day.
+&lt;sup>43 A ship's bell announced the time throughout each day.
 Each half-hour, the bell was rung.
 Six bells in the early evening is 6:00 PM.

-37 Course: direction a ship sails
+&lt;sup>44 Course: direction a ship sails

-38 Weather bow: forward of the ship and on the side from which the wind is blowing; up wind.
+&lt;sup>45 Weather bow: forward of the ship and on the side from which the wind is blowing; up wind.

-39 Canvas: in this case, it means sails - they were using all their sails.
+&lt;sup>46 Canvas: in this case, it means sails - they were using all their sails.

-40 Slaver: a slave ship; also a "black-birder."
+&lt;sup>47 Slaver: a slave ship; also a "black-birder."

-41 Shot: solid, iron cannon ball
+&lt;sup>48 Shot: solid, iron cannon ball

-42 Heave to: to stop.
+&lt;sup>49 Heave to: to stop.

-one of the off-duty crew below could sleep a wink.43 Everyone was on the spar deck watching.
+one of the off-duty crew below could sleep a wink. $^{50}$ Everyone was on the spar deck watching.

-We were fast gaining on her and the distance between the ships lessened as the slaver began to fall leeward.44 At 10 o'clock we fired another shot at her, but it was of no use.
+We were fast gaining on her and the distance between the ships lessened as the slaver began to fall leeward.
+At 10 o'clock we fired another shot at her, but it was of no use.
 She kept right on.
 When she was only about a half-mile ahead of us, she cut away one of her boats.
 She did this in hopes we would stop or slow down to collect it.
 That would have given them a chance to get away.
 We could see that there was nobody in the boat, so our captain did not order us to stop.
 We sailed on.